-As described below in Recent Accounting Pronouncements, we adopted ASU 2015-17, Income Taxes: Balance Sheet Classification of Deferred Taxes, effective January 31, 2016 on a prospective basis.
-As a result, all deferred tax assets and liabilities are classified as non-current as of January 31, 2016.
+We adopted ASU 2015-17, Income Taxes: Balance Sheet Classification of Deferred Taxes, effective January 31, 2016 on a prospective basis.
+As a result, all deferred tax assets and liabilities are classified as non-current.
 Prior to the adoption, deferred tax assets and liabilities were classified as either current or non-current based on the related asset or liability.